 Takeout: Takeout can be ordered by calling the restaurant directly.
 The chef’s tasting menu for takeout is also available, but diners must order a few days in advance.

-Dining at the restaurant: Outdoor seating is available at both locations, along with limited capacity indoor seating.
-If you’ve got a hankering for beignets, note that they’re only available from 11 a.m. to 3 p.m.
-Sundays at the Summerlin location.
+Dining at the restaurant: Outdoor seating is available at the Summerlin location, along with indoor dining.
+If you’ve got a hankering for beignets, note that they’re only available from 11am to 3pm Sundays.
+The Downtown location remains closed.

 Takeout: All menu items are available for takeout, including those Abita beers.